-Centennial Conference (April 9-11, 2014): This three-day conference will highlight the history and contributions of the Court of Appeal of Alberta as well as consider a variety of substantive legal issues faced by appellate courts generally.
-The first two days are organized by the National Judicial Institute and will be attended by appellate judges from across the country.
-The third day is organized by the Canadian Bar Association and will be attended by both lawyers and judges.
-The Court of Appeal and the Canadian Bar Association are delighted to welcome as keynote speaker for the symposium lunch The Right Honourable The Baroness Hale of Richmond, DBE, QC, PC, FBA .
+Centennial Conference (April 9-11, 2014): A three-day conference was held highlighting the history and contributions of the Court of Appeal of Alberta as well as considering a variety of substantive legal issues faced by appellate courts generally.
+The first two days were organized by the National Judicial Institute and were attended by appellate judges from across the country.
+The third day was organized by the Canadian Bar Association and was attended by both lawyers and judges.
+The Court of Appeal and the Canadian Bar Association were delighted to welcome as keynote speaker for the symposium lunch The Right Honourable The Baroness Hale of Richmond, DBE, QC, PC, FBA.
 Lady Hale, Deputy President of the Supreme Court of the United Kingdom, is the most senior female judge in the history of the United Kingdom.
-She brings to the Symposium Program and Court of Appeal Centennial celebration a rich and diverse background as a highly accomplished legal academic, barrister, and jurist.
+She brought to the Symposium Program and Court of Appeal Centennial celebration a rich and diverse background as a highly accomplished legal academic, barrister, and jurist.

-Edmonton Banquet: On April 10, 2014, the Canadian Bar Association will host a banquet in Edmonton for judges and members of the legal community.
-The banquet will include a number of speakers, including The Right Honourable Beverley McLachlin, Chief Justice of Canada and The Honourable Catherine Fraser, Chief Justice of Alberta.
+Edmonton Banquet: On April 10, 2014, the Canadian Bar Association hosted a banquet in Edmonton for judges and members of the legal community.
+The banquet included a number of speakers, including The Right Honourable Beverley McLachlin, Chief Justice of Canada and The Honourable Catherine Fraser, Chief Justice of Alberta.

-Law Day: In April of 2014, the Canadian Bar Association will put on its annual "Law Day", an event designed to provide the general public with a fun and engaging window into the legal system.
-The Court of Appeal will take part in a number of cities throughout the province.
-The Court's contribution will include the presentation of its centennial videos.
+Law Day: In April of 2014, the Canadian Bar Association put on its annual "Law Day", an event designed to provide the general public with a fun and engaging window into the legal system.
+The Court of Appeal participated in a number of cities throughout the province.

 Please return to this site regularly for further updates.